an-karn/CO2_Project/README.md

 - Thats it reload the chart js and you will see new barcharts every 10 seconds once you reload.

 - The bar chart consist of x axis as label where status is shown.
-For exaple, if the status of a bar chart is red, that means co2 amount is greater than 2000, green less than 1000 and yellow means between 1000 and 2000.
+For example, if the status of a bar chart is red, that means co2 amount is greater than 2000, green less than 1000 and yellow means between 1000 and 2000.

 - For e.g. co2 amount with status yellow in bar chart its color is yellow.
 To know exact amount hover to the barchart and it shows real number.